Filippo-Venturini/asmd23-public-03-LLM/README.md

 - Regarding the **quality** of the code produced, the code is a bit **repetitive** in both scenarios, but cleaner in the second one.

+## Task 2 - Testing

+In this task, given the solution of the exercise used in the previous one, `ChatGPT` is used to generate JUnit tests and then they are compared to the ones already present.

+After giving to `ChatGPT` the implementation of the `TimetableFactory`, the following prompt was written:

+> "Given this implementation, write me JUnit tests cases for test all the methods of this class"

+The code generated can be found at the following path *testing/Test*.

+After this first prompt the tests generated were enough to cover all the main functions of the implementation such as: Empty, Single, Join and Cut.

+`ChatGPT` also included in the solution the possibility to generate other tests to cover edge cases like adding multiple hours for the same activity and day, joining multiple timetables together.

+> "Add tests as you wrote in the comment to cover edge cases"

+### Conclusions

+In this scenario `ChatGPT` generated satisfactory tests, that covers all the aspects of the implementation and also some edge cases.
+Was not necessary to use a particular prompt strategy to make the tests more accurate or complete.